 You can also choose to automatically turn this feature on during certain hours, when you’re playing a game or when you’re using an app in full-screen mode, for example.

-For more Windows 11 laptop tips and tricks, check out how you can help maximize your computer’s battery life.
+For more Windows 11 laptop tips and tricks, check out.